solkin/tcsgeditor/README.md

 TCSG Editor
 ==========

-TomClaw Scalable Graphics Editor - is a vector graphics editor with a special system of primitives for creating skins and embedded graphics applications
+TomClaw Scalable Graphics Editor - is a vector graphics editor with a special system of primitives for creating skins and embedded graphics for applications